Collapse of turbulence in optimised curved pipe flow: Results and discussion

-With scaling $\partial_y U_s \sim \hat{U_{s}}/a_y$, the increase in $a_y$ due to ovalization reduces the binormal mean velocity gradient in the production of shear stresses without affecting the curvature factor $\kappa/h_s$.
-Reducing cross-stream stresses ($R_{yy}$ and $R_{rr}$) and the binormal mean velocity gradient $\partial_y U_s$ suppress the shear-stress productions in Eq.~\eqref{eq:shearProd_sy} and ~\eqref{eq:shearProd_sr}.
-As shear stresses $R_{sr}$ and $R_{sy}$ are subdued, the streamwise production $P_{ss}$ in Eq.~\eqref{eq:Pss} drops, and the near-wall streaks diminish.
+With scaling $\partial_y U_s \sim \hat{U_{s}}/a_y$, the increase in $a_y$ due to ovalisation reduces the binormal mean velocity gradient in the production of shear stresses without affecting the curvature factor $\kappa/h_s$.
+Reducing cross-stream stresses ($R_{yy}$ and $R_{rr}$) and the binormal mean velocity gradient $\partial_y U_s$ suppresses the shear-stress productions in Eq.~\eqref{eq:shearProd_sy} and ~\eqref{eq:shearProd_sr}.
+As shear stresses $R_{sr}$ and $R_{sy}$ are subdued, the streamwise production $P_{ss}$ in Eq.~\eqref{eq:Pss} drops, and the near-wall streaks diminish (see figure~\ref{fig:mechanism_chart} for a schematic summary of this mechanism).